CARV: A Diagnostic Benchmark for Compositional Analogical Reasoning in Multimodal LLMs

 In this section, we study the error distribution among subtasks and how the image contexts affect models' performance.
-According to our diagnosis pipeline (Figure~\ref{fig:overview}), we instruct GPT-5.1 with the ground truth for each intermediate step, we identify the step where the tested model first fails.
+According to our diagnosis pipeline (Figure~\ref{fig:overview}), we instruct GPT-5.1 with the ground truth for each intermediate step and identify the step at which the tested model first fails.
 To verify the reliability of the evaluator model, we perform human annotation on a subset of 120 samples.
 Comparing the human labels with the evaluation results, our evaluator achieves an accuracy of 0.82 and a Cohen’s Kappa~\citep{cohen1960coefficient} of 0.63, indicating high agreement.

 \textit{\textbf{Q1: Which part of the task do the MLLMs fail at first?}} Results in Figure~\ref{fig:failure_dis} suggest that \textbf{the major bottlenecks are perception and decomposition}.
-For closed-source models, they mostly fail at the decomposition stage, suggesting that while these models can percept the changes, they struggle to abstract the changes into symbolic rules.
-However, for open-source models, the challenge shifts into perception.
-Failures in composition and application remain relatively low, indicating that once the symbolic rules are correctly extracted, models are capable of performing the required set operations and apply it on the query image.
+For closed-source models, failures mostly occur at the decomposition stage, suggesting that while these models can perceive the changes, they struggle to abstract them into symbolic rules.
+However, for open-source models, the challenge shifts to perception.
+Failures in composition and application remain relatively low, indicating that once the symbolic rules are correctly extracted, models are capable of performing the required set operations and applying them to the query image.
 We include failure examples in Appendix~\ref{sec:failure_cases}.